 There is no grander truth revealed than the comparative insignificance of the creature as material.
-All the constellations of systems in the universe-or, as the Scripture says, the heavens burden of its own glorious destiny.

-Heb. i.
-12. -are the work of the Divine hand, which all shall wax old as doth a garment.
-They are of less value in all their awful extent and grandeur than one immortal spirit.
-And with the utmost tranquillity it is said that all the phenomena of creation will pass away, be dissolved.
-In the spirit of Jonah we take pity upon the more will be said hereafter.

-2 Pet. iii. great works of man which are to be destroyed.
+All the constellations of systems in the universe-or, as the Scripture says, the heavens -are the work of the Divine hand, which shall roll them up as a garment, and they shall be changed.
+1 They are of less value in all their vast extent and grandeur than one immortal spirit, And with the utmost tranquility it is said that all the phenomena of creation will pass away, be dissolved.
+2 In the spirit of Jonah we take pity upon the great works of man which are to be destroyed.
 But the greater works of God are destroyed, and it costs the Supreme no thought!
-As to the substance behind the phenomena, and its reconstruction,
+As to the substance behind the phenomena, and its reconstruction, more will be said hereafter.